adelevie/508/dhs.md

 A. A server side image map is found [22(e), 22(f), B26]

-# 3 COLOR AND CONTRAST
+# 3 Color and Contrast

 ## 3.1 Color Dependence